MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

    analyze_options : dict, optional
        Options forwarded to the SALib analyzer.
 The available options are described in the SALIB documentation fore each method.
+   engine: str optional default is 'python'
+       if 'csharp' results are written to a directory then forwarded to Models.exe.
+This is 2 times faster all the time

    Examples
    ---------